Star Trails, Astro and Light Painting Photography

 Schedule and Format

 This is a hands-on, excursion-based class.
-The first 60 minutes of class are spent in a virtual classroom going over the night sky orientation and learning the various steps to make a star trail.
+The first 60 minutes of class are spent at the Precision Camera classroom going over the night sky orientation and learning the various steps to make a star trail.
 After the classroom portion, the class will drive to our hands on location at a private ranch.
 Students will then make star trails on their own with the help of the instructor.